-Ideally the hose supply connection should be within the shaded area 'A' (Fig. 8.13).
+Ideally the hose supply connection should be within the shaded area 'A' (Fig. 8.12).

-For Natural Gas, the flexible hose must be in accordance with BS 669.
-For LP Gas, it should be capable of 50 mbar pressure and 70 °C temperature rise.
+For Natural Gas, the flexible hose must be in accordance with local codes and regulations.
+For LP Gas, it should be capable of 50 mbar pressure, 70 °C temperature rise, and carry a red stripe, band or label.
 If in doubt contact, your supplier.

-Screw connect the threaded end of the hose into the gas inlet.
+Screw connect the threaded end of the hose into the gas inlet